CHAP Art Clubs provide engaging art experiences outside the hospital to children and teens with medical challenges.

 We have two Art Club groups that meet once per month, our Original Art Club and DSNO Art Club.

-If you would like to join one of our Art Clubs or learn more about them, please contact our Studio Art Teacher, Grace, at email@example.com or give us a call at 503-243-5294 and introduce yourself.
+If you would like to join one of our Art Clubs or learn more about them, please contact our Studio Art Teacher, Scarlett, at email@example.com or give us a call at 503-243-5294 and introduce yourself.
 We’ll gladly add you to the Art Club email list that best fits your family.
 Art Club families receive email invitations to each art club, providing a sneak peek at the projects planned.
 All you have to do is RSVP and say you’re coming!
 Our studio can fit up to 15 art makers per art club, so RSVP’s are very much appreciated!

 Thanks to your support, our Art Club programs were voted into the Top 3 finalists in the category “Bright Classes for Special Needs Kids” in Red Tricycle’s Totally Awesome Awards.